 Two great experiences sharing recent work to the curious: In November I presented Resonant Spaces, a summary of and meditation on recent work concerning sound and place, as part of the 2015 Percussive Arts Society International Convention, held this year in San Antonio, TX.
 I also performed an excerpt of Seth Cluett's the deformation of figures as part of the 2016 New Music Gathering, held January 7-9 at the Peabody Conservatory in Baltimore, MD.
 As in events past, we lulled a room full of percussionists to sleep, on an event the night of January 7 featuring LuSo, Mobius, and So Percussion.

 Bruno Duplant and Pedro Chambel's wonderful Rhizome.s label has just released Performance, Dominic Lash's newest collaborative recording, for which he and I recorded James Saunders's overlay (1) / overlay (2).
 The record is available for streaming and download via the label's bandcamp page.

-I have the wonderful fortune to perform with Anthony Braxton as part of his 10+1tet, on April 1 at the 2016 Big Ears Festival in Knoxville, TN.
+I have the good fortune to perform with Anthony Braxton, as part of his 10+1 Ensemble, on April 1 at the 2016 Big Ears Festival in Knoxville, TN.
 We just got back final mixes for his upcoming QUARTET (ZIM) 2015, which we recorded last August with Andrew Raffo Dewar and Holland Hopson.